LinioPay/idle/README.md

     - A `Worker` is a generic worker which performs some kind of task.
 - TrackingWorker
     - A `TrackingWorker` is a type of worker which handles the task of persisting overall job details.
-        - Idle currently ships with: `DynamoDBTrackingWorker`, `DeleteMessageWorker`, and `AcknowledgeMessageWorker`.
+        - Idle currently ships with: `DynamoDBTrackerWorker`, `DeleteMessageWorker`, and `AcknowledgeMessageWorker`.
 - TrackableWorker
     - A `TrackableWorker` as the name implies is useful whenever a worker has data which we wish to persist as part of the overall job tracking process.